 Great World Amusement Park

-Great World Amusement Park was one of the three “Worlds" which lighted up Singapore’s nightlife in the '50s and '60s.
-Although it closed in 1964, cinemas and restaurants continued to run at the park until 1978.
+Great World Amusement Park was one of the three “Worlds” that lighted up Singapore’s nightlife in the 1950s and 1960s.
+Although it closed in 1964, cinemas, cabaret and restaurants continued operations at the park until 1978.
 Today, the site is occupied by Great World City, which comprises a shopping centre, office suites and a residential complex.
 The new complex’s snazzy facade bears no resemblance to the old park.1

-Chan, K. S. (2000, June 12).
-Worlds of fun in the past.
+3. Chan, K. S. (2000, June 12).
+Worlds of fun and games.
 The Straits Times, p.
 7. Retrieved from NewspaperSG.

-The information in this article is valid as at 2006 and correct as far as we are able to ascertain from our sources.
+The information in this article is valid as at 2016 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.